whenq/end_of_philosophy/README.md

 authority: shows that final understanding should be obvious once is understood

-state: critique of worldy cope

 understood: the canonical understanding itself

+state: critique of worldy cope, in addition for the understanding

 ***